 When first adding write a haiku to my bucket list, I thought checking it off would be no problem at all.
-These super short Japanese poems are only seventeen syllables long, three lines and about a dozen measly words.
+These super short Japanese poems take on a format of only seventeen syllables long, three lines and about a dozen measly words.
 How hard could it be?
 Well, even though it’s a fairly simple bucket list idea (and a fun thing to do without leaving the house), it’s not so easy peasy that you’ll be whipping out tons of them in one day!
 Sometimes writing a long story can be simpler than writing something short and meaningful.

 How to write a haiku?
 These tips and examples will help…

-How to Write a Japanese Haiku Poem with 15 Examples (including my own!)
+How to Write a Japanese Haiku Poem: Format with 15 Examples (including my own!)

 What is a Haiku?